Advanced-CO-and-CA/code-conversion-skpimparkar/README.md

 ## Code-Conversion (Submission Deadline:3/11/19)

+NOTE: The submission got delayed due to system crash and wiping out entire hard disc for security.
+Got the laptop fixed from IT dept. and re-done all the exercises.
+Issue was reported to Prof.

 ### Part 1
 Convert the contents of a given **A_DIGIT** variable from an ASCII character to a hexadecimal digit and store the result in **H_DIGIT**.
 Assume that **A_DIGIT**